huggingface/candle/candle-book/src/guide/installation.md

 If any of the above commands errors out, please make sure to update your Cuda version.

-2. Create a new app and add [`candle-core`](https://github.com/huggingface/candle/tree/main/candle-core) with Cuda support
+2. Create a new app and add [`candle-core`](https://github.com/huggingface/candle/tree/main/candle-core) with Cuda support.

 Start by creating a new cargo: